bnb-chain/greenfield-whitepaper/part3.md

 in and gets elected as the active validator based on its delegation size.
 Here are the steps for becoming a new validator:

-1. Self delegator grants the delegate authorization to the gov module account.
+1. Self-delegator grants delegate authorization to the gov module account.

 2. Initiate a proposal to become a validator.

 3. Wait for the current validators to vote on this proposal.

-4. Once the proposal has passed, the new validator would be created automatically.
+4. Once the proposal has passed, the new validator will be created automatically.

 A validator may not always be a member of the active validator set, which will propose and produce blocks.
 Only the ones elected by the rank